cerner/terra-toolkit/docs/Wdio_Utility.md

-Then, to assist with testing, the TerraService provides custom methods to make testing easier:
+Then, to assist with testing, the TerraService provides the Terra global helper to make testing easier:

 - `Terra.viewports(name)` takes the viewport key name(s) and returns an array of { height, width } objects representing the respective terra viewport size(s).
     - Use this function to resize the browser or pass the viewport sizes to the accessibility and visual regression commands.